Jules Asner

 Jules Asner (born Julie Ann White; February 14, 1968) is an American screenwriter, author, former entertainment journalist, television personality, and model.

 Early life

 Asner was born Julie Ann White in Tempe, Arizona.
 At age 16, she was discovered at a modeling convention in Scottsdale, Arizona.
 She began her career as an Elite model.
 She shared a bunk-room with Cindy Crawford during the early years of her career.
 In 1986, she graduated from McClintock High School in Tempe.
+She graduated from UCLA with a degree in political science.

 Career

 Asner was a longtime E! personality.
 During her peak with the network, she hosted six hours of programming daily.
 Among the series she hosted were Revealed with Jules Asner, E!
 News Live and Wild On!.
 She also hosted many live specials.
 Asner received a Prism Award for her interview show Revealed with Jules Asner.

 Before joining E!
 Asner was an entertainment reporter for Reuters Television Good Morning England, The Entertainment Show on Sky Television, and Extra.
 She hosted Live by Request on A&E and was a segment director and producer on Hard Copy.